dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/views.txt

 ChartView
 ---------

-This a newly implemented, and provides a simple (and hopefully nice) way to draw some charts for you application.
+This a newly implemented, and provides a simple (and hopefully nice) way to draw some charts for your application.

 This will show Google Charts based on group by of your tables.